Two people walking and talking on the street.

 • Prepare for things to not go the way you hope

-Be prepared for the conversation to not go the way you expect.
-Although it might go better than you think, it could also be more challenging.
+Be ready for the conversation to not go exactly as planned.
+It might be smoother than expected or a bit bumpy.
 Whatever happens, be proud of yourself for taking this step.

 Navigating cultural stigma

-Don’t be afraid to let your family know how important it is for you that they listen to what you have to say.
-You could try saying “I know this isn’t an easy conversation for either of us, but please listen to what I have to say.
+Let them know how important it is for you to have this conversation.
+You could say something like, "I know this isn't easy for either of us, but please listen.
 I really want to be able to talk about this with you.”

-Before the conversation, it might help to think about what outcome you want.
-Do you want them to help you get support?
-Or do you just want them to listen?
-Knowing what you want to get out of the conversation can help you think about what to say.
+Before the conversation, think about what outcome you want.
+Do you want them to help you get support or do you just want them to listen?
+Knowing this can help you think about what to say.

-Your family may well be really supportive, but if you feel they’re being dismissive, try not to take it to mean that your feelings aren’t valid.
-How you feel matters; try to remind yourself that their reaction doesn’t change that.
+Your family might be supportive, but if they’re not, try not to take this to mean your feelings aren’t valid.
+How you feel matters and their reaction doesn’t change that.

 • As part of our campaign on mental health for young Muslims, we co-created a guide to navigating family pressure and cultural stigma.
-Although the guide was created with young Muslims in mind, you may find the information and advice might helpful whatever your background.
+The guide was created with young Muslims in mind, but has information and advice that is helpful whatever your background.

 Over time, things did change within my extended family.
 Relatives have slowly become more open and accepting of the struggles that we as humans go through.